Erie International Airport: Current operations

-As of August 2019, American Eagle service is two flights daily to Charlotte on the CRJ-700; Delta Connection had three flights daily to Detroit with CRJ-200 regional jets (currently suspended); and United Express has two flights daily to Chicago–O'Hare also with ERJ-145 or E-170 aircraft.
+As of December 2024, United and Delta have suspended all operations at ERI.
+The only air operations that remain are three departures and three arrivals per day by American Eagle using ERJ-145 aircraft to Charlotte, as well as a pair of flights twice weekly operated by Breeze Airways to Orlando and Tampa, FL.

 Runway extension

 The 1920 ft extension of runway 6/24 was opened on November 8, 2012.
 The total cost of the project was $80.5 million, or approximately $5 million under budget.
 Owing to a mild winter in 2011–2012 that did not hinder construction work, the extension was also completed two years ahead of schedule.

 Facilities

 Erie International/Tom Ridge Field covers 450 acre and has two runways: